SampleEnvironment/SECoP/protocol/specification/structure.rst

 To initiate actions that may not necessarily be tied to a parameter, modules can also have **Commands**, like stopping the current movement or running a calibration.

+Accessible
+    Parameters and commands together are called Accessibles.

 Parameter
     A piece of data associated with a module, typically in one of three